Property Ownership & Severing A Joint Tenancy | Curtis Parkinson

 A joint tenancy means both people own the whole property together.
 There is no division of ownership.
 Instead, tenants in common own a share of the property, equal or a specific percentage.

-Severing a Joint Tenancy is done when couples are splitting up, to protect their assets during their lifetime or to safely pass them on.
+Severing a Joint Tenancy is done when couples split up to protect their assets during their lifetime or pass them on safely.
 Severance can be done with or without the agreement of the other joint owner or by each party signing a written notice and then updating the ownership position with the Land Registry.
-Bringing a joint tenancy to an end doesn’t change who owns the property, only the way people own it.
+Bringing a joint tenancy to an end doesn’t change who owns the property, only how people own it.

 Joint Tenancy – Example